Your Not-So-Average Guide To The Clitoris

 Image credit: Yudori

-Many people think the penis and clitoris are really different.
-They’re actually very similar.
-They are made of the exact same parts, just arranged differently— scientifically known as homologous, according to sex researcher, Dr. Emily Nagoski.
+Many people think the penis and clitoris are different.
+They’re very similar.
+They are made of the same parts, just arranged differently— scientifically known as homologous, according to sex researcher, Dr. Emily Nagoski.

 I will take you part by part through the similarities between the penis and clitoris below.